Day 6 – Sailing Up The Baja Coast Toward Home Day One

 Use as currency: Rum was used as a trading currency.

-Rum and Lord Nelson: After Lord Nelson was killed at the Battle of Trafalgar, his body was submerged in a barrel of rum to preserve it.
+Rum and Lord Nelson: After Lord Nelson was killed at the Battle of Trafalgar, his body was submerged in a rum barrel to preserve it.

 Navy rum: The term “Navy Rum” dates back to the 18th century when sailors celebrated at the end of each day.